WICG/attribution-reporting-api/app_to_web.md

 ```

 The reporting origin can also optionally respond with a [dictionary structured header](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-header-structure-15#section-3.2)
-`Attribution-Reporting-Info` to specifiy the preferred platform.
+`Attribution-Reporting-Info` to specify the preferred platform.
 The key is
 `preferred-platform` and the value is a [structured header token](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-header-structure-15#section-3.3.4)
 with allowed values `os` and `web`.
 ```http